 The SOGIE (sexual orientation, gender identity, and gender expression) spectrum is a place where hopefully all people can find their reflection.
 But if you can not find yourself don’t worry.
 Some identify off the spectrum.
 Some also experience a new awareness of themselves or loved ones, and it is important to practice self-care as someone continues in their learning.

 Sexual Orientation, Gender Identity, and Gender Expression

 At the moment someone gives birth, there is a new-born, a doctor, and a question: “Is it a girl or a boy?”
-The birth certificate has two boxes, and only one can be checked.
+Most State Birth Certificates only have two boxes, and only one can be checked.
 This is an example of the gender binary system, where there are two, and only two, very distinct options.
 It is one or the other, male or female.
 And the way that question is answered has ramifications throughout one’s entire life.
 Future options, expectations, and opportunities all hinge on which box is checked.
 And interestingly, notice that the very question – “Is it...?” – withholds personhood until a gender is assigned.

 Sex, gender identity, and gender expression can be experienced on a continuum, creating a nearly infinite combination of identities.
 The binary gender system says that there are only two genders.
 Here, we can see that gender is truly far more complex this binary system.